SmartTokenLabs/TokenScript/doc/design_paper.md

 ## Author's note

-The remarkable crypto speculations that took place in 2017 - 2018 brought our attention to tokens.
+The remarkable blockchain speculations that took place in 2017 - 2018 brought our attention to crypto tokens.
 As we bought and sold them, we forgot their intended purpose was to be used; this is analogous to the housing bubble in which people forgot that houses were not merely speculative assets but rather a place to live.

 To provide a practical use of the blockchain, we must understand its utility to the world economy and the internet.
-The authors of this paper are technical experts who went through years of study and exploration into its applications in cryptocurrency and finance both via financial institutions and startups.
-With this experience, we came to realise that the blockchain has two primary functions to which we will elaborate further in this paper.
+The authors of this paper are technical experts who went through years of study and exploration into its applications both via financial institutions and startups.
+With this experience, we came to realise that the blockchain has **two primary functions** which we will elaborate further in this paper.

 Despite the great folly in 2017-2018, it is not a bad thing to initially focus on tokens.
 Tokens, as the authors will elaborate, are the enabler of the two primary functions.
 We define the technique to make it happen in "Tokenisation".

 Previous efforts in this industry primarily focused on enriching the capacity of the technology.
-This paper will focus on tokenisation and provide a standardisation effort known as TBML (Token Behaviour Markup Language) which will make the blockchain technical stack complete and useful for the economy and the internet.
+This paper will focus on tokenisation and introduce a standardisation effort known as TBML (Token Behaviour Markup Language) which will make the blockchain technical stack complete, providing utility for the economy and the internet.

+Just like a house providing a place to live.

 \pagebreak

 ## Introduction

-Blockchain technology has two primary functions that serve essential purposes for the future economy and the future Internet.
-These are providing a frictionless market and integrating the web.
+Blockchain technology has **two primary functions** that serve essential purposes for the future economy and the future Internet:

+- providing a frictionless market; and
+- integrating the web.

 This paper will address the vision of where we can be and follow up with the design and reasoning behind the architecture needed on top of the blockchain.
 We will then explain TBML which is a critical missing layer and go over its design principles and how we are building it.

 ### Frictionless markets

 The 80s' "Back to the Future" featured a world of powerful machines filled with hovering boards and flying cars.
 It didn't happen.
 As Peter Thiel once famously lamented, "we were promised flying cars; instead, we got 140 characters".
-The technological advancement of our time is beyond the imagination of the 80s science fiction movies, albeit not through more powerful machinery, but more efficient use of information.
+The technological advancement of our time is beyond the imagination of the 80s science fiction movies, albeit not through more powerful machinery, but efficient use of Internet.

 Ride-sharing revolutionised the way we organise our daily lives, and AirBNB changed the way we travel.
 These are the new, less frictional markets.
 They incur less cost to operate, are more accessible and have finer operational units.

 But despite this web 2.0 revolution, the majority of markets still operate with high costs.
 The stock market, for example, has so much overhead that it is only justifiable for multi-million dollar businesses which rely on the trust of rules and regulations to operate.

+With blockchain, any tokenised asset can be transacted any time, as long as it follows the rules, without middlemen or intermediary, gives us maximum market efficiency - the frictionless market.
+On top of the benifit of not relying on an intermediary, in a tokenised market model, the buyers and sellers do not need to "enter" the market, instead, tokens are *always on the market*[^market-model], making such a model better than intermediaries.

+[^market-model]: With the traditional intermediary-operated market model, a trade is made in two stages: entering the market, making a deal.
+Blockchain can simplify that into a protocol; therefore the blockchain token assets can be considered always on the market.

 #### Can we create a frictionless market through tokenisation?